-Note that this measurement does not take into account how intoxicated someone is.
+Note that a BAC measurement does not actually take into account how intoxicated someone is.
 That’s because all people react to alcohol intoxication differently, so it is extremely subjective to ask police officers to evaluate if someone is or is not too drunk to drive based solely on their behavior.
-Indeed, two people with the same BAC can act entirely different; one may still seem sober while the other falls down drunk.
+Indeed, two people with the same BAC measurement can act entirely different; one may still seem sober while the other falls down drunk.

 The BAC measurement provides law enforcement with a strict measurement of how much alcohol a person has in his or her body.
-While the law says that no one with a BAC of .08% or above can drive safely, you can still get a DUI with a lower Blood Alcohol Content in many cases.
-If you are a commercial driver, you cannot drive with a BAC above .04% at any time.
-Minors cannot have any trace of alcohol in their system, so anything above .01% will result in a license suspension.
+While the law says that no one with a BAC measurement of .08% or above can drive safely, it is important to know that you can still get a DUI with a lower Blood Alcohol Content in many cases.
+It’s also worth mentioning that if you are a commercial driver, you cannot drive with a BAC measurement above .04% at any time and minors cannot have any trace of alcohol in their system, so anything above .01% will result in a license suspension.

-You may also be charged with a DUI, even if you have not consumed any alcohol, if the officer believes you were under the influence of another substance.
-It does not matter if it was an illegal drug or not, if the officer believes a substance affected your driving abilities, you can be charged with Driving Under the Influence.
-These charges can be particularly complex and require the expertise of top Vista DUI lawyers because there is no BAC equivalent in drug cases, so the case will essentially come down to whether or not you used a substance that could affect your driving and if your driving was, in fact, affected by the substance.
+Many people wonder what is BAC in terms of marijuana or other drugs, but there is no test to accurately measure a person’s level of intoxication under any substance besides alcohol.
+You can be charged with a DUI, even if you have not consumed any alcohol, if the officer believes you were under the influence of another substance.
+It does not matter you have a BAC of 0% or if the drug was legal or even prescribed to you by a doctor, if the officer believes a substance affected your driving abilities, you can be charged with Driving Under the Influence.
+These charges can be particularly complex and require the expertise of top DUI lawyers because the case will essentially come down to whether or not you used a substance that could affect your driving and if your driving was, in fact, affected by the substance.

-If you have been accused of Driving Under the Influence of any substance, immediately contact skilled DUI lawyers.
+If you have been accused of Driving Under the Influence of any substance, immediately contact lawyers with experience fighting drunk driving cases and BAC results.
 Vista attorney Peter M. Liss has over 25 years of experience helping people facing similar charges and he can help you too.
 Call (760) 643-4050 for a free initial consultation.

 Creative Commons Image by OregonDOT